flotiq/flotiq-docs/docs/plugins/plugins.md

 # Flotiq UI Plugins development

-If you find the generic UI not enough, you can write your own extensions to our UI, that will suit your specific needs.
+If you find Flotiq UI not enough, you can write your own extensions, that will suit your specific needs.

+Flotiq UI plugins can be used to enhance our UI experience within your account, including (but not limited to):

+* Changing styles of the form
+* Replacing existing inputs in forms with dedicated widgets (e.g. star rating radio instead of radio buttons, a tool to visually place items on 2d canvas with coordinates saved to a list)
+* Modifying preview of certain properties in table-view
+* Integrating with tools like ChatGPT to generate text descriptions
+* Adding status panels that integrate with your analytics tool
+* Expanding the functionality of existing inputs by adding a visual preview of the results
+* Introducing custom validation rules before objects can be saved

 ## Basics